qbarnes/hello-rpm/README.md

 data and the package's dependent packages.

-To build the `hello-rpm` source RPM for your currently running distro using `mock`, ensure you're still in the top directory of the cloned repo and then run:
+To build the `hello-rpm` source RPM for your currently running system using `mock`, ensure you're still in the top directory of the cloned repo and then run:
 ```
 $ mock \